thalisvilela/material-range-bar/README.md

 Contribution
 =======
+We don't have enough time to constantly answer the issues and handle updates.
+So we need all the help we can get.
-You are always welcome to contribute and help us mantain the library.
+You are always welcome to contribute and help us maintain the library.
+For Moderator Access create an issue on Github and tag oli107.

 License
 =======